 You can easily fix the exposure time, white balance, contrast, saturation, etc to meet your viewing needs.

 Also, you can connect this webcam to the interface of your computing device via the USB 2.0 that comes in the kit.
 No other plugins are required for complete connectivity.
 This camera is comptaible with Windows 7, 8, 10, Android 4.0, MacOS 10.7 and above.

-- Fixed focus lenses
+- Fixed focus lenses for better image quality

 - takes full HD images and 1080p footage at 30 fps

 - USB 2.0 quickly connects with the interface